DNA used in exoneration? Yes

 His case was heard by the U.S. Supreme Court in 2005.
 On June 12, 2006, the court ruled that any "reasonable juror" would probably not have convicted had they been aware of the new evidence in his favor, and sent his case back to the district court in Tennessee for a full review.

-Today Paul lives with his mother, Joyce, and while permanently confined to a wheelchair, enjoys the outdoors and attending Witness to Innocence gatherings of exonerees and their loved ones.
+Today Paul lives with his mother, Joyce, and while permanently confined to a wheelchair due to multiple sclerosis, enjoys the outdoors and attending Witness to Innocence gatherings of exonerees and their loved ones.